 One more recipe tip: double the batch.
 These have a way of disappearing in no time!
 To store them, place them in an airtight container in the refrigerator up to a week.

 - Cuisine: Snacks

-- In a medium bowl, mix the oats, coconut flakes, flax seed, mini chocolate chips, and raisins.
+- In a medium bowl, mix the oats, coconut flakes, flax seed, mini chocolate chips, if using, and raisins.